Guild Driven Development: The Review Guild Model for AI enabled development

 Here is my word of warning:

-In this age of AI assisted or driven development - it doesn't matter if you don't formalize a way of dealing with this influx of change.
-Your teams will silently invent it - but through pain.
-Additional PR load and pressure as devs assume they must deal with the additional review load.
+In AI-assisted development, it does not matter if you refuse to formalize a way of dealing with this influx of change.
+Your teams will silently invent one through pain.
+PR load will rise.
+Review pressure will rise.
+Developers will assume they are supposed to write more code and review more code at the same time.

-Even if you do not formalize it, you will still have it.
+Even if you do not formalize it, the role will still exist.
 It will just exist as an invisible hierarchy with unclear rules.
 GDD makes it explicit, measurable, and improvable.

 Review is not a speed bump.
 It is the control surface.